 Why you need more than you can save

 Inflation is the worst.
 Without inflation, setting some cash aside for a long period of time would be enough to ensure your eventual financial independence.
 Unfortunately we can buy less with the same amount of money over time.
 If inflation is 5% over 20 years, you’ll need R265 to buy what R100 can buy you today.
 If you only saved R100, you’ll only be able to buy 37% of what you need.
-What is 37% of a bread?
+What is 37% of a loaf of bread?
 Not enough bread.

 How much do you need?